jharahul968/full-stack-fastapi-next/README.md

 docker run --rm --name backend-notes -p 8000:8000 --network network-notes backend-notes

 This is to be done after creating docker images using docker build . -t <image-name>.
-Also, do <docker pull postgres> for postgres container.
+Also, do "docker pull postgres" for postgres container.

 # for backend